-After all state election ballots have been counted, the town or ward clerk must submit (a) the election results entered on the Secretary of State's Return of Votes forms, and (b) the one4all accessible voting system tablet, bundled together, by 8 AM on the morning after the state election.
-The ward clerk should send copies to the city clerk.
-Within 48 hours after the polls close, the moderator shall provide the clerk with a Moderators Worksheet.
-The city or town clerk must keep a copy of the Return of Votes, Moderators Worksheet, Names on Checklist, and should keep other tally sheets and reconciliation worksheets in case there questions.
+The ward clerk must send copies to the city clerk.
+Within 48 hours after the polls close, the moderator shall provide the clerk with a Moderator's Worksheet.
+RSA 659:73.
+The city or town clerk must keep a copy of the Return of Votes, Moderators Worksheet, Names on Checklist, and should keep other tally sheets and reconciliation worksheets in case there are questions.
 Do NOT seal these documents up with the ballots used at the election.